Introduction

 #> [1] "Industry"In addition, the matrices contain a new row (again named “Waste heat” by default) that shows the total heat loss in a new “Losses” column.

-To accept the endogenized matrices, do the following:
+To accept the endogenized matrices, set

 #> Rows: 2